 - Now, on the fourth beat of six, step back one step with your right foot.
 You partner should be stepping forward with her left.

 - On the fifth beat of the music, step back and to the left with your left foot, then shift your weight to your left foot.

 - On the sixth and final beat of this dance step, slide your right foot forward until your two feet are together.
 Again, you and your partner should be back together, feet together, facing one another just like right before you started.

-- Now, you start again just like step 2 with stepping one step forward with your left foot, only turn both you and your partner about 1/4 turn to the left.
-Then repeat the pattern again.
+- Now, you start again just like step two with stepping one step forward with your left foot, only turn both you and your partner about 1/4 turn to the left.
+Then repeat the pattern.

 If it feels like you just made a box with your feet, you've got it.
-Practice over and over again with the music until you are comfortable with this basic waltz step.
-And enjoy this simple but elegant dance with your daughter, wife or partner.
+Practice over and over again with the music until you are comfortable with this basic waltz step, and enjoy this simple but elegant dance.